appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

 ##### `options`: (Object)

  * `accountName`: (String) The account name to retrieve.
+ * `authenticator`: (Authenticator) [optional] An authenticator instance to use.
+If not specified, one will be auto-selected based on the options.
  * `baseUrl`: (String) [optional] The base URL to filter by.
- * `hash`: (String) [optional] The authenticator hash.
-This is required only if an `accountName` has not been specified or is unknown.
-This is intended for internal use.

 ##### Return Value